CiscoDevNet/iPSK-Manager/README.md

 ```
 admin@ubuntu:~$ sudo git pull
 ```
+4. After the repository is pulled open a web browser to the URL of the Admin Portal of iPSK Manager.
+The installer script will detect your config.php in the backup directory (/opt/ipsk-manager) and automatically copy it, remove the installation files, and redirect you to the login screen.
+At this point your iPSK Manager installation has been updated.

 ## (Experimental) GUI Logging
 Logging via GUI can be enabled by editing the **'additionalmenus.json'** file in **/var/www/iPSK-Manager/supportfiles/adminportals/modules/** directory.
 Change the "menuEnabled" flag at the end to 1 (default is 0) as shown below and refresh admin GUI and you will see 'System Logging' option visible just below 'About' settings.
 Note that logging view currently lacks few features to make it useable beyond basic troubleshooting.